yutxie/yutxie.github.io/index.md

 ----------------------------

 <span style="font-weight: bold; color: red;">NEW!</span>
+I will be attending the [Web Conference at Austin](https://www2023.thewebconf.org/) during Apr.
+29 -- May 5.
+Would be happy to connect :). \\
+<span style="font-weight: bold; color: red;">NEW!</span>
-Our paper on [text-to-image prompt analysis]() was accepted by WWW 2023 on the Creative Web Track! \\
+Our paper on [text-to-image prompt analysis](https://arxiv.org/pdf/2303.04587.pdf) was accepted by WWW 2023 on the Creative Web Track! \\
 <span style="font-weight: bold; color: red;">NEW!</span>
 Our paper on [chemical space exploration measures](https://openreview.net/forum?id=Yo06F8kfMa1) was accepted by ICLR 2023!